whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 setting up additional tools like [Git LFS](https://github.com/whosonfirst-data/whosonfirst-data#git-and-large-files).

-The `wof-dist-fetch` tool is part of the [go-whosonfirst-dist](https://github.com/whosonfirst/go-whosonfirst-dist) package which will also be used to _generate_ those SQLite files (and other distributions) but it still being actively developed so you probably shouldn't try using it yet, unless you are feeling adventurous.
+The `wof-dist-fetch` tool is part of the [go-whosonfirst-dist](https://github.com/whosonfirst/go-whosonfirst-dist) package which will also be used to _generate_ those SQLite files and other distributions.
+The package contains different tools to fetch and build distributions but the latter are still being actively developed so you probably shouldn't try using those yet, unless you are feeling adventurous.

-The second tool is actually just an update to one of the very first tools we ever wrote: The [wof-es-index](https://github.com/whosonfirst/py-mapzen-whosonfirst-search#wof-es-index) tool which is used to crawl a directory full of Who's On First GeoJSON data files and index them in the Who's On First Spelunker [Elasticsearch index](https://github.com/whosonfirst/es-whosonfirst-schema).
+The second tool is actually just an update to one of the very first tools we ever wrote.
+The [wof-es-index](https://github.com/whosonfirst/py-mapzen-whosonfirst-search#wof-es-index) tool is used to crawl a directory full of Who's On First GeoJSON data files and index them in the Who's On First Spelunker [Elasticsearch index](https://github.com/whosonfirst/es-whosonfirst-schema).
 It has been updated to also read and index WOF data stored in the SQLite